asherikov/codeincomplete/README.md

 - Integration tests and tests that validate public API should be kept in separate packages, e.g.
   <https://github.com/asherikov/intrometry/tree/main/tests>.
 This approach
-  provides finer control over deployment and testing, i.e., tests can be build and installed selectively, etc.
+  provides finer control over deployment and testing, e.g., tests can be build and installed selectively.

 Installation paths
 ------------------